-You’re familiar with the common scenario where someone approaches you for advise for a “friend”.
-Everyone knows that “friend” is the person asking the question.
+You’re familiar with the common scenario where someone half-jokingly asks for advise for a “friend”.
+Everyone knows the “friend” is actually the person asking the question.

-The question behind the question may be the most important question.
+The question behind the question may be the more important question.

-Sometimes, whether because of fear, insecurity or intimidation, people are hesitant to share what’s really on their mind.
-They ask questions or make statements that are really innuendos of a bigger issue.
+Sometimes it’s just a simple question and nothing is hidden in it.
+But, sometimes, whether because of fear, insecurity or intimidation, people are hesitant to share what’s really on their mind.
+They ask questions or make statements which are really innuendos of a bigger issue.

-Good leaders look beyond what’s being verbalized.
-They attempt to discern the motive and intent of the question or statement.
+It’s may or may not be the fault of the leader which causes the “real” question not to be asked, but good leaders look beyond what’s being verbalized.
+They attempt to discern the motive and intent of the question or statement someone makes.
 They ask follow up questions to make sure they understand the concern or input being given.

-The health of the organization may depend on knowing what’s really being communicated…or not being communicated.
+In fact, the health of the organization may depend on uncovering what’s really not being communicated.